FeedAFish/Film-Classification/README.md

 This project provides a web interface for film poster classification and recommendation using deep learning.

-Film classification can be replaced with other dataset and classification (animal, etc)
+> Note: This system can be adapted for other image classification tasks (e.g., animals, objects, etc.)

 ## Features
 - Image classification of film posters